jguhlin/minimap2-rs/minimappers2/README.md

 ![Resulting Dataframe Image](images/minimappers2_df.png)

 **NOTE** Mapq, Cigar, and others will not show up unless .cigar() is enabled on the aligner itself.

+# Errors
+As this is a very-early stage library, error checking is not yet implemented.
+When things crash you will likely need to restart your python interpreter (jupyter kernel).
+Let me know what happened and [open an issue](https://github.com/jguhlin/minimap2-rs/issues/new) and I will get to it.

+# Performance
+Effort has been made to make this as performant as possible, but if you need more performance, please use minimap2 directly and import the results.

 # Citation
 You should cite the minimap2 papers if you use this in your work.